1 To which major air law treaties is your state a party?

 6 Identify and describe the aircraft registry.

-The Civil Aviation Act, 2006 (CAA) provides that the Nigeria Civil Aviation Authority (NCAA) shall establish and maintain a system or register for recording the title to or any interest in any aircraft registered in Nigeria.
-Furthermore, the Nigerian Civil Aviation Regulations 2015 (NCAR) stipulate that the NCAA shall maintain an aircraft registry showing for each aircraft registered in Nigeria the information recorded on the certificate of aircraft registration and any other registration.
+late that the NCAA shall maintain an aircraft registry showing for each aircraft registered in Nigeria the information recorded on the certificate of aircraft registration and any other registration.
 The NCAA, however, has not created any distinct aircraft registry specifically for registration of aircraft in Nigeria.
 What typically occurs is that the NCAA records the registration of an aircraft or any interests in aircraft in specific and distinct files opened and maintained for owners and operators of aircrafts.
 The owner, operator or anyone who has an interest in an aircraft may apply to register its interest at the NCAA.

 Currently, there are no existing article 83-bis arrangements in place between Nigeria and other jurisdictions.
-Previously, the NCAA and the Civil Aviation Authority of San Marino executed the International Civil Aviation Organization article 83-bis Agreement.
+Previously, the NCAA and the Civil Aviation Authority of San Marino executed the International Civil Aviation Organization article 83-bis agreement.
 The arrangement was not made for any commercial aircraft and has ceased to be operational.

 There is no specific engine register in Nigeria.